 Let’s face it.
 2020 probably wasn’t your favorite year, it called for a lot of Self-care and changes.
 You may just want to put 2020 behind you and move forward.
 Before you throw out the past year, take a few moments to reflect on what you learned or gained.

-Regardless of your circumstances, 2020 required that you make adjustments in all aspects of your life; social life, work-life, home life, entertainment, shopping, running errands, etc. You were forced to really think about what you need (or don’t need), and either let things go or find new ways of getting things done.
+Regardless of your circumstances, 2020 required that you make adjustments in all aspects of your life; social life, work-life, home life, entertainment, shopping, running errands, etc. You were forced to really think about what you need (or don’t need), and either let things go or find new ways of getting things done and caring for yourself.

 Self-care and Lessons on Love Learned during the Pandemic